Deploying containerized applications with GitHub Actions

 stack_file: "${{ github.workspace }}/configs/stack.yaml"

-Using this workflow, on every push to main (or on any new Git tag, depending on which configuration you choose), GitHub will build a new image, push it to GitHub Container Registry and instruct mStudio to run it.
+Using this workflow, on every push of a new Git tag (or on any push to the main branch, depending on which configuration you choose), GitHub will build a new image, push it to GitHub Container Registry and instruct mStudio to run it.

 Selective restarts